logaretm/villus/docs/content/guide/queries.md

+---
+title: Queries
+description: Learn how to run GraphQL queries
+order: 3
+---

 # Queries

 You can query GraphQL APIs with the `useQuery` function or `Query` component after you've setup the [GraphQL Client](./client.md).